awesomeahi95/Hotel_Review_NLP/README.md

 Given the classifcation problem is 5 way multi-class one and the adjacent classes can have overlap in the english language even to humans, this model I have created can be deployed.

+Applying this model will address the problem of not having a full understanding of public opinion of our hotel.
+We can apply this to new sources for opinions on our hotel and yield more feedback then we did had before.

 <a name="Future_Improvements"></a>
 ### Future Improvements